Log in

 • Student: $25.00

-• The Hilton is offering a discounted rate which will be available through March 3rd.
-We strongly encourage booking before this date as lodging in Cincinnati is significantly more expensive outside of this rate.
+• The Holiday Inn is offering a discounted rate which will be available through March 12th.
+We strongly encourage booking before this date.
+Alternate lodging options are available without discount, but these locations are much further way.

-• Rooms are being held under the Group code: "BAT" and will be available until March 3, 2024.
+• Rooms are being held under the Group code: "Midwest Bat Working" and will be available until March 12, 2025.

-• If booking your room online, please use the following link: https://group.hilton.com/lfupod
+• If booking your room online, please use the following link: Holiday Inn Blocked Rate

-• T-shirts are only available online and in-person pick-up at the annual meeting.
+• T-shirts can be picked up in-person at the annual meeting.

 Program Overview